philsturgeon/phil.bike/src/content/euro-trip-czech-republic.md

 ![](img/2019/06-czech/bunker.jpg)

 It was another instance of tree-lined roads saving the day.
-It's not just the odd road - you'll find that anywhere in the world - but that *vast majority* of the roads.
+It's not just the odd road - you'll find that anywhere in the world - but the *vast majority* of the roads.
 Main roads, side roads, farmers lanes, not roads, bike paths through the middle of a random field, whatever it is, there are trees.

 ![](img/2019/06-czech/tree-lined.jpg)

 This is not some old traditional thing either.
-You could image somebody making a case that more developed countries used ot have them, but they cut them down because something something storms + trees = car crashes, but nope, Czechs are out there actively planting trees everywhere.
+You could image somebody making a case that more developed countries used to have them, but they cut them down because something something storms + trees = car crashes, but nope, Czechs are out there actively planting trees everywhere.